Discover the stories behind America’s revolutionary past and how they relate to your experiences today by visiting the American Independence Museum.

 For larger views of the individual ornaments, click each ornament image below.

 2009: The Folsom Tavern

-The 2009 ornament commemorates President George Washington’s visit to the Folsom Tavern on November 4, 1789.
+A beautiful depiction of the Tavern which George Washington visited on November 4, 1789.
 For more information on the tavern’s rich history, click here

 2010: The Ladd-Gilman House